kolaczyn/kolaczyn/README.md

 # Hi, I'm Paweł

 I've been studying web development since the July of 2020.
 I learned a lot in the last year.
 Currently, I'm looking for my first job in the industry.

-I have a website at [kolaczyn.com](https://kolaczyn.com).

 ## Projects